wustzhy/Basic-Machine-Learning/README.md

 # Machine Learning Engineer (Basic) in Udacity

 ## Projects
-* data alynasis about different passengers on the Titanic
+* data analysis about different passengers on the Titanic
 * Predicting Boston Housing Prices